 Summary Score and Fingerprint

-Starting out on AutoCrit’s “General Fiction” comparison setting, One Special Moment kicks things off with a pleasing summary score of 73.51.
+Starting out on AutoCrit’s “General Fiction” comparison setting, The Silent Wife comes home with a nice summary score of 76.68.

 (You can compare all the scores we’ve uncovered so far by clicking here to see the rest of the series on this blog.)